-If something substantial like keys or coins get stuck inside the drum it can write off a washing machine these days.
-This is because the majority only have plastic outer tubs.
-I’ve seen many where the tub has had a hole punched through it or a crack has appeared.
+If it is making scraping noises when the drum turns it could be an underwire from a bra, they can cause a breakdown though it’s unlikely to cause any serious damage.
+But if something substantial like keys or coins get stuck inside the drum it can write off a washing machine these days.
+This is because they nearly all have plastic outer drums.
+I’ve seen many where the drum has had a hole punched right through it, or a nasty crack has appeared.
 Other parts such as the inner drum, heater, and front plates can also get damaged.
-The main cause of problems like this is coins.
-Larger obstructions get in down between the lip of the inner drum and the back of the door seal.

 Don’t just start stripping things down without thought